Headspace_logo_svg

 What’s the history of power posing?

 This brings us back to Cuddy and her team of social scientists who tested James’ theory by asking 42 participants to assume either a contracted posture (a hunched over position where participants were asked to lean inward and cross their legs) or an expansive posture (a power pose where participants were asked to make themselves appear taller and wider) for a few minutes at a time before completing a gambling task.
-The scientists found that after the active posture, participants in the study were far more likely to feel powerful, take more risks, and perform well in a mock interview than those participants that adopted a contracted posture.
+The scientists found that after the active posture, participants in the study were far more likely to feel powerful, take more risks, and perform well in a mock interview than those participants who adopted a contracted posture.
 It’s no wonder these findings led to Cuddy’s popular “More Confidence in 2 Minutes” Ted Talk and quotable soundbites from Cuddy like “Our bodies change our minds.”

 What are the benefits of power posing?

 Although the research has been hard to replicate, a 2020 meta-analysis (a statistical summary of 73 power pose studies) comparing open poses to closed poses found profound effects for changes in both mood and behavior.
-One of the researchers, Mia Skytte O’Toole, a professor at Aarhus University in Denmark, told Forbes, “It is non-controversial to say that the way we approach the world with our physical bodies shapes the way we think and feel.”
+So, these poses are powerful enough to increase confidence and testosterone, help relieve everyday stress, and improve your mood.

 How do power poses work?

-The meta-analysis study from 2020 conducted by O’Toole and team ultimately found that postural feedback was at its strongest when hunched low postures were absent rather than when power poses were present, which translates to: hunched over poses have a stronger negative impact on our mood and behavior, so it’s essential to avoid these positions and consider replacing them with something more upright, wide, and… well, powerful.
+The meta-analysis study from 2020 conducted by O’Toole and team ultimately found that postural feedback was at its strongest when hunched low postures were absent rather than when power poses were present, which translates to: hunched over poses have a stronger negative impact on your mood and behavior, so it’s essential to avoid these positions and consider replacing them with something more upright, wide, and… well, powerful.

 When should I power pose?